cksdml1014/chanisong/_pages/Teaching.md

     </div>
 </div>

-- **Overview:** Gong Dream Camp is a four-day mentoring camp for 120 high school students, organized by SENS (Society of Engineering Network and Service) at SNU.
-I participated as a mentor twice.
+- **Overview:** Four-day mentoring camp for 120 high school students, organized by SENS at SNU.
+Participated twice as a mentor.
-- **Role:** I planned and facilitated a startup contest for the mentees and provided personal guidance to nine students.
-I also assisted with various engineering challenges such as the E-Contest, which involved building machines with limited resources, and introduced different engineering majors to help students make informed decisions about their future studies.
+- **Role:** Planned a startup contest and guided nine students through engineering challenges.
+Introduced various engineering majors to help students with career decisions.
-- **Impact:** The relationships I built with the mentees continue today, as I still provide them with advice on their studies and career paths.
-The experience taught me the value of mentorship and the joy of helping students find direction in their academic journeys.
+- **Impact:** Ongoing relationships with mentees, providing academic and career advice.
+Taught me the joy and importance of mentorship.

 ## SENS (Society of Engineering Network and Service)